apache/predictionio/docs/manual/source/datacollection/eventapi.html.md

 ### Delete All Events of an App

-> Please use the following CLI command.
+Please use the following CLI command:

 ```
 $ pio app data-delete <your_app_name>